JunkiOkazaki/EmployeesMaster/README.md

 ## Contributing
-Thank you for considering contributing to the EmployeesMaster!
+Thank you for considering contributing to EmployeesMaster!
 The contribution guide can be found in the EmployeesMaster documentation.

 ## Code of Conduct
 In order to ensure that the EmployeesMaster community is welcoming to all, please review and abide by the Code of Conduct.